Thunder Road Films: Production

 Thunder Road has been producing films since 2006, which included 2006's Firewall and We Are Marshall; 2009's Brooklyn's Finest; and 2010's Clash of the Titans and The Town.
 The company also produced all three installments of The Expendables series.

-The company has since has gone on to produce films with Warner Bros., Netflix, Lionsgate Films, A24, Amazon MGM Studios and Universal Pictures.
+The company has since has gone on to produce films with Warner Bros.
+Pictures, Netflix, Lionsgate Films, A24, Amazon MGM Studios and Universal Pictures.